 On the other end of the spectrum is the Meyer Lemon Tree.
 This tree is considered a dwarf tree, typically growing about 10 feet tall.

 It's a hybrid with fruit that tastes like lemon mixed with mandarin orange.

 The key lime tree, also known as the Mexican lime tree grows to be around 20 feet tall.
 This particular tree has yellow-green limes that line the branches of each tree limb.

 The Persian lime tree is another beautiful lime tree that also grows around 20 feet tall.
 Their flowers are known to bloom all year and are a lovely shade of white with hints of purple.

 Trees for All Occasions

-Now that we've explored the differences between lime and lemon trees, we can choose the trees that best suit our needs.
+Now that we've explored the differences between lime and lemon trees, check out our citrus blog for more on all things citrus!

 Interested in a delicious medley of our fresh-harvested citrus fruit?
 Try out our new citrus subscription box, filled with our ripest citrus depending on the season!

 Growing trees is fun, but if you want to have delicious, seasonal citrus fruit right away, join the Craft Citrus Club!